SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: System Architecture

 Well-placed agents in real-world financial markets can spy on submitted offers, notice a new transaction $T$, and then submit a transaction $T'$ (that executes before $T$) that buys an asset and re-sells it to $T$ at a slightly higher price.
 In some blockchain settings, $T'$ can be done as a single atomic action \cite{daian2019flash}.
 However, since every transaction sees the same clearing prices in \SPEEDEX{}, back-to-back buy and sell offers would simply cancel each other out.
 Relatedly, because every offer sees the same prices, a user who wishes to trade immediately can set a very low minimum price and be all but guaranteed to have their trade executed, but still at the current market price.

-Risk-free front-running is one instance of the widely discussed "Miner Extractable Value" (MEV) \cite{daian2019flash} phenomenon, in which block producers reorder transactions within a block for their own profit (or in exchange for bribes).
-By eliminating the ordering of transactions within a block, \SPEEDEX{} eliminates this large source of MEV---although this does not eliminate every type of front-running manipulation, such as delaying transactions (see \S\ref{sec:limitations}).
+Risk-free front-running is one instance of the widely discussed ``Miner Extractable Value'' (MEV) \cite{daian2019flash} phenomenon, in which block producers reorder transactions within a block for their own profit (or in exchange for kickbacks).
+By eliminating the ordering of transactions within a block, \SPEEDEX{} eliminates a large source of MEV.
+However, this does not eliminate every type of front-running manipulation, such as delaying victim transactions to a future block (see \S\ref{sec:limitations}).

 \paragraph{No (internal) arbitrage and no central reserve currency}